-The Anti-Filibuster Armies are Mounting Up
+The Anti-Filibuster Armies Are Mounting Up

 A moment later, Gebre announced that the AFL-CIO’s labor councils would begin collecting Fix Our Senate’s petitions supporting the filibuster’s elimination—a clear sign the matter is now a priority for the country’s major unions.

-As former President Obama made clear in his eulogy for Rep. John Lewis in July, the Senate’s procedures and America’s political institutions broadly speaking have also played a role in stymieing racial progress.
+As former President Obama made clear in his eulogy for Representative John Lewis in July, the Senate’s procedures and America’s political institutions, broadly speaking, have also played a role in stymieing racial progress.
 And racial justice activists are beginning to make that case for reform explicitly.
-One of the groups that partnered with Fix Our Senate for Wednesday’s event was Just Democracy, itself a coalition of around thirty Black and Brown-led organizations making a racial justice case not only for eliminating the filibuster but also for granting statehood to Washington, D.C., abolishing the Electoral College, and reforming the judiciary.
+One of the groups that partnered with Fix Our Senate for Wednesday’s event was Just Democracy, itself a coalition of around 30 Black- and brown-led organizations making a racial justice case not only for eliminating the filibuster but also for granting statehood to Washington, D.C., abolishing the Electoral College, and reforming the judiciary.

 It’s an intervention that may well work on both ambivalent Democratic voters and, in turn, ambivalent Democratic holdouts in Congress.
 Only time will tell.
 It can already be said, though, that the days of leaving the case for structural reforms to political scientists, law professors, and explainer journalists are firmly over.
 A vast and growing constellation of Democratic groups have taken up the cause.
 And they will be heard.